SnapBack

 MCP Server Not Starting

-# Check if MCP server is running
+# Test MCP server manually

-# Start MCP server manually
+# Run MCP server with verbose output

 AI Assistant Can’t Connect